vibe-d/webchat-tutorial/tutorial/tutorial.md

 				button(type="sumbit") Enter

 Running `dub` and refreshing the browser now yields this:

 ![Welcome page](2-index.png)

-Now let's create a route that handles the submitted form:
+Now let's create a new route in our `WebChat` class that handles the submitted form:

 	void getRoom(string id, string name)
 	{
 		render!("room.dt", id, name);
 	}

 The name of this method is automatically mapped to a GET request for the path "/room".
-The `id` parameter means that it will accept a corresponding form field using the query string.
+The `id` and `name` parameters mean that it will accept corresponding form fields passed through the query string.
 With the following `room.dt` file, we can then enter a chat room:

 	doctype html
 	html